 - 1. Room and Board in a Hospital. - 2.
-Room and Board in a Hospital Intensive Care Unit. - 3.
-Skilled Nursing Care Services provided in a Skilled Nursing Facility or other licensed medical facility include: - a) Physician and nursing services: - b) Room and board; - c) Drugs prescribed by a physician as part of the plan of care in the plan skilled nursing facility in accord with the plan's drug formulary guidelines if they are administered in the skilled nursing facility by medical personnel; - d) Durable medical equipment in accord with the plan's durable medical equipment formulary if skilled nursing facilities ordinarily furnish the equipment; - e) Imaging and laboratory services that skilled nursing facilities ordinarily provide; - f) Medical social services; Blood, blood products, and their administration; - g) Medical supplies; - h) Physical, occupational, and speech therapy; - i) Behavioral health treatment for pervasive developmental disorder or autism; and - j) Respiratory therapy.
+Room and Board in a Hospital Intensive Care Unit. - Room and Board and other services of an Acute Care Hospital, Skilled Nursing Facility or other licensed medical facility - 4.
+Skilled Nursing Care Services provided in a Skilled Nursing Facility or other licensed medical facility include: - a) Physician and nursing services; - b) Room and board: - Drugs prescribed by a physician as part of the plan of care in the plan skilled nursing facility in accord with the plan's drug formulary guidelines if they are administered in the skilled nursing facility by medical personnel; - d) Durable medical equipment in accord with the plan's durable medical equipment formulary if skilled nursing facilities ordinarily furnish the equipment; - e) Imaging and laboratory services that skilled nursing facilities ordinarily provide; - f) Medical social services; Blood, blood products, and their administration; - g) Medical supplies; - h) Physical, occupational, and speech therapy; - i) Behavioral health treatment for pervasive developmental disorder or autism; and - i) Respiratory therapy.

 Care in a Skilled Nursing Facility is limited to: a) the maximum number of covered days shown in the Schedule of Coverage; b) care in a licensed Skilled Nursing Facility or other licensed medical facility; c) care under the active medical supervision of a Physician; and d) services consistent with medical needs.
-Benefit Period specific to care in a Skilled Nursing Facility begins when a Physician admits a Covered Person to a Hospital or Skilled Nursing Facility and ends when the Covered Person has not been a patient in either a Hospital or Skilled Nursing Facility for 60 consecutive days.
+Benefit Period specific to care in a Skilled Nursing Facility begins when a Physician admits a Covered Person to a Hospital or Skilled Nursing